gibbz00/evolve/README.md

 * An SD-card (recommended size is at least 8GB)
 * A decent CLI interface in a mostly POSIX compliant environment. macOS and most Linux distros (in WSL too) should be fine.
 But don't quote me on that.
+    * Dependencies:
+    `
+        curl
+        lsblk
+        dd
+        parted
+    `
 * Root access

 ### Preparation

+1. `$ curl --location <url> | zip -d evolve-preparation`

-1. Have a SD-card in hand and run the preparation script. **Backup any important data on the SD-card before proceeding.
+2. Have the SD-card in hand and run the preparation script. **Backup any important data on the SD-card before proceeding.
 All data will be irrevocaly wiped.**

 `# ./prepare.sh`